National Institute of Technology, Tiruchirappalli: Centres of Excellence

+Space Technology Incubation Centre

+The Space Technology Incubation Centre (S-TIC), established by the Indian Space Research Organisation (ISRO) at the NIT Trichy campus, fosters startups to develop products and applications alongside industry that will be used for future space missions.
+It is the first facility of its kind in south India.
+The S-TIC unites business, academia, and ISRO under one roof, enabling them to support projects related to research and development for the Indian Space Program.

 Centre for Entrepreneurship Development and Incubation

 Centre for Entrepreneurship Development and Incubation (CEDI) is an independent company promoted by NIT Trichy.
 CEDI was founded in 2012 and registered under Section 8 of the Companies Act.
 CEDI facilitates the incubated companies to access NIT Trichy's common infrastructure facilities, departmental laboratories and other resources of NIT Trichy for their products development purposes.
 All the necessary mentoring and support for mobilizing funds, creating access to markets and augmenting managerial skills are provided by the CEDI centre.

 CEDI has implemented a project – Technological Incubation and Development of Entrepreneurs (TIDE) funded by the Ministry of Electronics and Information Technology, Government of India, which aims to enable young entrepreneurs to initiate technology start-up companies for commercial exploitation of technologies developed by them in the areas of information and communications technology and electronics.
 CEDI has implemented faculty and entrepreneurship development programmes for faculty, students and potential and existing entrepreneurs in the Tiruchirappalli region.
 These programmes are sponsored by the Department of Science and Technology through the Entrepreneurship Development Institute of India.